swmff/rainbeam/README.md

 * **(v)** `crates/blogbeam-core/` - Blogbeam database connection and types
     * `crates/blogbeam/` - Blogbeam UI

 Packages labeled with `(v)` are *version-tied*.
-This means that it and all the packages nested under it in the list all share the same crate version.
+This means that it and all the packages nested under it in the list share the same crate version.

 ## Usage